pencil-li/dnser/README.md

 Pylar AI creative ML License 0.0.4

-Copyright (c) 2023 Miguel Gargallo
+Copyright (c) 2023 Pencil Works LLC

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to use the Software solely for non-commercial purposes and to show the code or result for scientific purposes.
 Any commercial use, including without limitation the rights to sell, copy, modify, merge, publish, distribute, sublicense, or use the Software as part of a commercial product, is strictly prohibited.